Theme

 directive in the <head>

-of your layout.
 This ensures your overrides take precedence over the default styles.

 <head>